Are you wondering why a strong narrative is so important in a presentation – and how you can develop your own?

 If your presentations aren’t getting the traction you need, it could be for a number of reasons.

-- It could be your presentations are too generic and not relevant to your customers
+- Your presentations might be too generic and not relevant to your customers

 Whatever the reason, it’s never a good feeling when your presentations are letting the side down – and narrative plays an essential role in developing customer-centric interactive presentations that resonate with and engage your audience.
 Without it, they tend to switch off and lose track or never quite understand why you’re relevant to them.

 Yet, people tend to overlook the narrative and can forget that at the end of the day, there is a customer who is going to be sitting through your presentation and has a requirement that needs a resolution.
-Walking in with a generic deck and going through it in a linear style, skipping slides or having to move backwards and forwards, often with no thought or consideration to the narrative, can be very off-putting and confusing.
+Walking in with a generic deck and presenting in a linear style – skipping slides or moving back and forth without a clear narrative – can confuse your audience and disrupt engagement.

 That’s why we’re going to explain more about the importance of a good narrative below, as well as giving you some helpful tips on how to develop yours.